AkashRajpurohit/ts-npm-template/README.md

 You can enable github pages to serve the documentation by following the steps mentioned in the [github pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).

-As part of the CI pipeline, the documentation is generated and pushed to the `main` branch with `[skip ci]` commit message so the new release is not triggered.
-The commit is generated from the Github user `FindingAkash` which is a bot user.
-You can change the user by updating the [workflow file](./.github/workflows/ci.yml).

 ## Technology stack 🚀

 - 🙏🏾 [Typescript](https://www.typescriptlang.org/) with [tsup](https://tsup.egoist.dev/) build tool.